Qatar: Culture

-Qatar's culture is similar to other countries in Eastern Arabia, being significantly influenced by Islam.
+The culture of Qatar is similar to other countries in Eastern Arabia, being significantly influenced by Islam.
 Qatar National Day, hosted annually on 18 December, has had an important role in developing a sense of national identity.
 It is observed in remembrance of Jassim bin Mohammed Al Thani's succession to the throne and his subsequent unification of the country's various tribes.

-Doha Cultural Festival

 The Doha Cultural Festival is one of the cultural activities carried out annually by the Qatari Ministry of Culture, Arts and Heritage, which began in 2002 with the aim of spreading Qatari culture inside and outside Qatar.

-Arts and museums
+Arts

 Qatari officials, especially the Al Thani family and the sister of the Emir of Qatar, Al-Mayassa bint Hamad bin Khalifa Al Thani, pay special attention to art.
-Through her public work and support of the Qatar Vision 2030, she is building an exciting creative future for the country that will connect artistic communities in all areas of culture.

-Several senior members of Qatar's ruling Al Thani family are noted collectors of Islamic and contemporary art.
+Al-Mayassa leads the Qatar Museums Authority.
 The Museum of Islamic Art, opened in 2008, is regarded as one of the best museums in the region.
-This, and several other Qatari museums, like the Arab Museum of Modern Art, falls under the Qatar Museums Authority (QMA) which is led by Sheikha Al-Mayassa bint Hamad bin Khalifa Al-Thani, the sister of the ruling Emir of the State of Qatar, and the prominent collector and art patron Sheikh Hassan bin Mohammed Al Thani.
-The QMA also sponsors artistic events abroad, such as major exhibitions by Takahashi Murakami in Versailles (2010) and Damien Hirst in London (2012).
+This and several other Qatari museums, like the Arab Museum of Modern Art, fall under the Qatar Museums Authority, which also sponsors artistic events abroad, such as major exhibitions by Takahashi Murakami in Versailles (2010) and Damien Hirst in London (2012).

 Qatar is the world's biggest buyer in the art market by value.
 The Qatari cultural sector is being developed to enable the country to reach world recognition to contribute to the development of a country that comes mainly from its resources from the gas industry.

-The National Museum of Qatar was opened to the public on 28 March 2019.